sqlab-sustech/HarmonyOS-App-Test/README.md

 This will generate `PTG.json`, which represents page transition graph extracted from the HarmonyOS app project by static analysis.
 Open the HarmonyOS app project using [DevEco Studio](https://devecostudio.huawei.com/en/).
 Copy the content in `PTG.json` to `PTGJson` variable in `PTG.ets`.
 Then copy `Ability.test.ets` and `PTG.ets` to the `src/ohosTest/ets/test` folder in the HarmonyOS app project.

 You can choose random strategy or model-based strategy to run with.
 Create a Huawei Phone Emulator in [DevEco Studio](https://devecostudio.huawei.com/en/).
-Open the phone and Run `Ability.test.ets` with coverage.
+Open the phone, set the total testing time and run `Ability.test.ets` with coverage.
 Finally you will get a `.test` folder including coverage information of testing.

 ![image](https://github.com/user-attachments/assets/3ca580d5-cb6d-4f8c-89a3-9136b584d347)